IvyZX/music-instrument-classifier/README.md

 This is a simple classifier that is able to detect single-note sounds of various musical instruments.

-Currently supported types are cello, clarinet, flute and violin.
-Piano will be supported soon.
+Currently supported types are cello, clarinet, flute, violin and Piano.

 ## Dataset